Is their Smart Home Security System worth the Price?

 They stand out from other companies by being on the luxury end.

 Touchscreen panel: This will look good.
 They use GE & Honeywell equipment but not for their control panel.
-Every package gets a 2 Gig or Sky touchscreen panel.
+Every package now gets a Sky touchscreen panel instead of the 2gig.

 Seamless automation: That was easy...
 From the panel to the smart phone control, everything is one smooth transition.
 Imagine driving into a 50 ft. range from your home and the alarm turns off, doors unlock and you walk in.